chrisberkhout/pricehist/README.md

 ## Design choices

-To keep things simple, `pricehist` provides only univariate time series of daily historical prices.
+To keep things simple, at least for now, `pricehist` provides only univariate time series of daily historical prices.
 It doesn't provide other types of market, financial or economic data, real-time prices, or other temporal resolutions.
 Multiple or multivariate series require multiple invocations.

 ## Alternatives